 What is an apprenticeship?

-An apprenticeship is a real job that combines on- and off-the-job training, leading to industry-recognised standards or qualifications.
+An apprenticeship is a job that combines on- and off-the-job training, leading to industry-recognised qualifications.

 The structure of apprenticeships